tildetown/rodo/README.md

 - [ ] Only allow quoted items to be added
 - [ ] Add color option to config.rkt file
 - [ ] Encrypt todo-list file
+- [ ] Change default permissions of todo-list file
+- [ ] Add note on .bash_history about items being added here before going into the todo-list file

 # Screenshot